nus-cs2103-AY2122S1/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest `.jar` file from [here](https://github.com/tianyue58/ip/releases/tag/v0.3).
 3. Copy the file to an empty folder you want to use as the home folder for your task list.
-4. Navigate to that folder and type java -jar Duke.jar to run it.
+4. Navigate to that folder and type command java -jar duke.jar or double click duke.jar to run it.
 The GUI should be similar to below.

 <img src="https://github.com/tianyue58/ip/blob/master/docs/welcomeScreen.png?raw=true" style="zoom: 33%;" />